One of the most common questions I get from clients and readers alike is “how can I fix my gut?”

 Peptides (specifically BPC-157, BPC= Body Protection Compound) — peptides are signaling molecules that can help with regeneration, brain inflammation and be incredibly therapeutic in gut issues.
 BPC-157 is a gastric juice peptide that can help with gut brain communication in the body as well as gut healing.
 [9,10,11]

 Prokinetic agents — prokinetic agents help gastrointestinal motility by supporting the strength of contractions in the digestive tract.
 They are particularly important in gut issues involving chronic constipation.
 Some common natural prokinetics are:

 Stage 3: Reducing the bad bugs (parasites, bacteria, yeast, etc.)

-The third stage typically involves herbal microbial agents, antibiotics (typically the route mainstream doctors will take), and other natural (or unnatural) interventions to aid in reducing unwanted pathogens.
+The third stage typically involves herbal microbial agents, antibiotics (typically the route mainstream doctors will take), biofilm disruptors (lumbrokinase, nattokinase are some of my favs) and other natural (or unnatural) interventions to aid in reducing unwanted pathogens.
 Sometimes, this you can avoid this stage all together by just changing the terrain in your gut to make it inhospitable to bad critters and supporting any organs under stress.
 It’s all so person specific and depends on what kind of bacteria party is happening in your own gut.

 According to my evolving body of knowledge on this topic, it actually can be counterproductive to use antimicrobials, especially too early or for too long because of the impact they can have on the gut microbiome as a whole.
 When I do use them, I typically choose the gentlest ones and use them for a short period of time that is only deemed necessary by testing.
 Some of my favorites are: